 The following Fourier Filter options are available:

-The filter value is set in the adjacent numeric field.
+For all options, the filter value is set in the adjacent numeric field.

 Visually Setting the Fourier Filter Threshold

 The Graphically Adjust the Fourier Domain Filter button is used to open the Fourier Filter dialog.
 This is a Fourier domain filter which can make an immense difference when deconvolving data containing some measure of noise.
 The power spectrum is displayed as a zero-normalized dB (decibel scale).
 A change of 20 dB corresponds with one order of magnitude of peak amplitude.

 This procedure remains available for convolution, even though any filter setting is ignored.
 The data shown in this procedure will be the deconvolved data (containing additional noise) or the convolved data (with reduced noise) as opposed to the original data.
 Use the Fourier Filter procedure available from the Fourier Denoising Data menu option in the main window to inspect the Fourier spectrum of the raw data.